phuocng/1loc/README.md

 ## Products

-You might be interesting in my products:
+You might be interested in my products:

 | Product                                               | Description                                                       |
 |-------------------------------------------------------|-------------------------------------------------------------------|